 You should inform your bank as soon as possible about the fraudulent transaction and demand that your bank attempts to recall the funds.
 The window of opportunity for such a procedure is very small, and it will require you to act very quickly.

 Fourth Step: Contact a Hong Kong-based Law Firm

-You should consider appointing a solicitor at your earliest opportunity so that you can be advised as to what options (if any) are available to you to protect your assets against the fraudsters.
-We have listed below the most common options available to help protecting and recovering assets.
+You should consider appointing a solicitor at your earliest opportunity so that you can be advised as to what options (if any) are available to you to protect your assets against fraudsters.
+We have listed below the most common options available to help to protect and recover assets.

 Depending on the circumstances, it is often recommended, as a way to manage legal costs to simply just wait for the Hong Kong Police to freeze the relevant account(s) and inform the victim whether there is or not a material amount of funds in the account (more than HK$100,000.00).
 Sometimes the exact amount will be shared but it is at the complete discretion of the inspector in charge of the case.

-We recommend to wait until it is confirmed (by the police directly or by the bank through the court) that there are sufficient funds left in the account of the fraudster before commencing legal proceedings and attempting to recover the funds.
+We recommend waiting until it is confirmed (by the police directly or by the bank through the court) that there are sufficient funds left in the account of the fraudster before commencing legal proceedings and attempting to recover the funds.

-- How much time will it take ?: That is another hard question to answer these days especially with the disruptions caused by COVID-19.
-As a rule of thumb, if the fraudster does not put forward a defence, and the case is a straightforward one, it will normally take six (6) to nine (9) months to obtain a judgment and probably an additional month to get the bank to process the order.
-In more complicated cases, it can take between one to two years to get a final judgment.
+- Timeline: How much time will it take ?: That is another hard question to answer these days, especially with the disruptions caused by COVID-19.
+As a rule of thumb, if the fraudster does not put forward a defense, and the case is a straightforward one, it will normally take six (6) to nine (9) months to obtain a judgment and probably an additional month to get the bank to process the order.
+In more complicated cases, it can take between one and two years to get a final judgment.

 Fifth Step: Protect your Personal Identity and Information